-HPD Firearms Registration: 801 South Beretania in downtown Honolulu (529-3371).
-Firearms Unit is open
+HPD Firearms Registration: 801 South Beretania in downtown Honolulu.
+Firearms Unit hours

 Monday thru Friday 7:45 am to 4 pm.
 Street parking is available on the left side of Beretania after 8:30 am.